seccubus/seccubus/_posts/14-12-28-Nessus-6-compatibility-release.md

 For those of you that have been waiting to upgrade to Nessus 6 or those of you that use the hosted version by Tennable you can now use them with Seccubus again.

-This is mostly thanks to Alexander Smirnoff of [Parallels Inc.](https://www.parallels.com) who created the Nessus 6 scanner interface and also convinced his employer to sponsor the development of the asset management function and the custom SQL function which is now available to administrative users.
+This is mostly thanks to Alexey Smirnoff of
+[Parallels Inc.](https://www.parallels.com) who created the Nessus 6 scanner interface and also convinced his employer to sponsor the development of the asset management function and the custom SQL function which is now available to administrative users.